Documentation

 Please note that all operations based on snappyHexMesh create polyhedral meshes which means that they can include cells of arbitrary shape.
 Therefore these meshes can not be used for Finite Element analysis but only for Finite Volume based solvers like OPENFOAM®.

 Mesh refinements can be used to refine (or coarsen) the mesh locally and only where it is needed.
-This enables the generation of very efficient meshes with respect to considerations about result accuracy versus computational resource demand.
+This allows the generation of very efficient meshes with respect to considerations about result accuracy versus computational resource demand.

 Local settings will always override the global setup for the assigned entities.
 If multiple refinements of the same type are defined on the same entities this might lead to conflicts and thus should be avoided.